 Stay positive ✨

 Although low semen quality can be upsetting, it isn’t the end of the road for conceiving with your partner.
-These days, there are plenty of options at your disposal, ranging from small lifestyle changes to assisted reproduction technologies, and they’re all normal things that couples who are trying to conceive turn towards regularly.
+These days, there are plenty of options at your disposal, ranging from small lifestyle changes, to fertility boosting supplements, to assisted reproduction technologies, and they’re all normal things that couples who are trying to conceive turn towards regularly.

 Speaking with a urologist or reproductive endocrinologist can help you plan what’s best for you, your partner, and your budget.